ca99328/STA304_P1/README.md

 # starter_folder

-This repo....
+This report is designed to examine how COVID-19 is affecting the government's shelter system in Toronto

-It is organised as follows...
+It used package as tidyverse, kableExtra, opendatatoronto.